lucasrigo-numen/teched2024-DA181/exercises/ex4/ex4.1/README.md

 };
 ```

-You've now created a custom handler for your service.
-This time it called on for the READ event.

-The handler is invoked when your BusinessPartner service is called for a READ, so whenever there’s a request for business partner data, this handler is called.
+The custom handler is invoked when your BusinessPartner service is called for a READ, so whenever there’s a request for business partner data, this handler is called.
 It ensures the request for the business partner is directed to the external business partner service.
 Furthermore, you have added a where clause to the request, which selects only business partners where the first and last name is set.

 ## Summary